Cannabis and HIPAA Compliance

 When it comes to HIPAA compliance, the requirements for medical marijuana businesses are just like that of any other medical service that processes protected health information.
 Patient information is protected under HIPAA for any covered entity or business associate regardless of their specific practice within the healthcare industry.
 But what does that look like in this industry?

-HIPAA Compliance within this industry
+HIPAA Compliance within the Cannabis industry

 Since businesses in the medical cannabis industry have to operate carefully within the restrictions of federal and state laws, they typically use patient verification systems.
 These systems, which usually exist virtually, contain forms of PHI like contact information, medical record numbers, health diagnosis, or other information.
 These verification systems allow dispensaries to ensure that an individual does have a necessary prescription before providing their treatment.
 Some states require dispensaries to maintain PHI in this way, while others allow cash dispensaries that do not retain information.
 If a dispensary is a cash-only operation, meaning that they do not store, process, or create PHI in any way, then they do not have the same obligations to comply with HIPAA.